 - 1. Have the required signatures on or before services begin; - 2.
-Plan effective date; - 3.
+Plan effective date: - 3.
 Identification of services by name and in the amount, frequency and duration; - 4.
 Have person-centered goals to meet care needs; - 5.
 Be updated/revised based on a person's needs, provider changes and/or regulatory changes; - 6.
 Include informal and formal support systems; - 7.
 Include a schedule of coverage over a 24-hour period; - 8.
-Have a completed emergency and disaster plan
+Have a completed emergency and disaster plan h.

-- h.
 Service Plan Review and Update.
 The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
-Specify the minimum schedule for the review and update of the service plan: - O Every three months or more frequently when necessary - O Every six months or more frequently when necessary
+Specify the minimum schedule for the review and update of the service plan:

+O Every three months or more frequently when necessary